by Chris Shepherd, Motion Controls Robotics Inc

 The moment of inertia depends on three things; the mass of the load, the shape of the load, and how the load mass is distributed over the shape of the load.
 It is not dependent on gravity, so inertia calculations for a robot arm operating in outer space are just as important as they are here on earth!

-Depending on the robot model, a robots joints and servos are typically bigger/stronger near the base and smaller/weaker toward the faceplate where an EOAT (End of Arm Tool) is connected.
+Depending on the robot model, a robot’s joints and servos are typically bigger/stronger near the base and smaller/weaker toward the faceplate where an EOAT (End of Arm Tool) is connected.
 To determine if a robot will be able to perform a task, the capacity of each joint must be considered.

 Fanuc provides us with a software tool to check if the payload we have designed falls within the capacity of each robot and all the joints, but it is our responsibility to design the tool and to calculate the moment of inertia for all possible conditions.
 Motion Controls Robotics, Inc. has CAD software tools to accurately determine the moment of inertia for everything we design.

 The moment of inertia can typically be manipulated within reason.
 A designer can raise or lower the moment of inertia of a load simply by changing the shape of an End of Arm Tool, even without changing the mass of the load.
 Similarly, the moment of inertia can be changed without changing the shape but by changing the mass of the load.
 An example might be changing the tool material from steel to aluminum.
 Since the moment of inertia is dependent on the location of the rotational axis, it can also be manipulated by moving the load closer to, or farther from the rotational axis, or by changing the load position relative to the axis.
-For further information about moments of inertia calculations, click here for a chart of formulas.
+For further information about moments of inertia calculations, CLICK HERE for a chart of formulas.

-Designing an End of Arm Tool that will optimize the life of a robot is critical is of utmost importance to our customers.
+Designing an End of Arm Tool that will optimize the life of a robot is of the utmost importance to our customers.
 Selection of the proper robot to optimize cost while ensuring that the selected robot will perform properly over its expected life is even more important to our customers.
 Motion Controls Robotics, Inc. is a Level 4 Certified Servicing Integrator of FANUC robots.
 We have all the tools and experience to select the right robot and to design a robust End of Arm Tool that will last in your robot application for years.

 Contact one of our talented Sales Application Specialists at 419.334.5886 for support on your next robotic automation project for case packing, palletizing, machine tending, and other robotic material handling applications.